 A singular acreage tract, owned by a family member, is located north of the site; that property features a residence along with a port-o-let and land application operation that, if legal, may present a challenge regarding compatibility with the proposed uses.
-East of SE 73rd Avenue is the Gaekwad Village PUD (previously Utopia, see Attachment H-1), with the remaining portions of the included property lying along the east side of SE 73rd Avenue across from the site.
-The CSX Mainline Railroad forms the site's major west boundary, and the property "wraps around" smaller and remainder acreage tracts from the original overall properties.
+East of SE 73rd Avenue is the Gaekwad Village PUD (fka Utopia, see Attachment H-1), with the remaining portions of the included property lying along the east side of SE 73rd Avenue across from the site.